leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 A visualização no Power BI comparou as quantidades registradas pelos dois times, confirmando a consistência dos dados, de acordo com a tabela obtida abaixo.
 Essa integração permite criar métricas mais precisas e orientadas para a análise de negócios.
 ![alt text](image-4.png)
 **English Version:**
-In the project, two distinct data sources were combined, essential to unify different definitions of "quantity of products sold" metrics from the marketing and logistics teams.
+In the project, two distinct data sources were combined, essential to unify different definitions of ""quantidade de produtos vendidos"(quantity of products sold) metrics from the marketing and logistics teams.
 A visualization was created in Power BI to compare these metrics.
-The fields "Product_ID" and "Invoice_ID" were selected, setting "Invoice_ID" to "Do not summarize".
+The fields "ID_Produto"(Product_ID) and "ID_Fatura"(Invoice_ID) were selected, setting "ID_Fatura" to "Do not summarize".

-Creating a calculated column "Quantity sold Logistics" using DAX, which filters and counts sales records according to logistics criteria:
+Creating a calculated column "Quantidade vendida Logística"(Quantity sold Logistics) using DAX, which filters and counts sales records according to logistics criteria:

 ```